 • Coursework may offer more flexibility in pacing and scheduling

 Both formats require consistent practice and strong time management skills.
+Transcripts and diplomas from accredited online programs typically do not distinguish between online and on-campus delivery.

 Explore course structure: Computer Science Curriculum